KristofarStavrev/huggingface_model_deployment/README.md

 For an LLM, you should log:
-Requests & Responses: Input prompts, model predictions, confidence Latency & Performance Metrics: How long inference takes Errors & Exceptions: Any failures in model serving, request timeouts.
-User Feedback (if applicable): User ratings or corrections to detect bad responses.
+Requests & Responses: Input prompts, model predictions, confidence Latency & Performance Metrics: How long inference takes User Feedback (if applicable): User ratings or corrections to detect bad responses.
 Token Usage: Number of tokens per request.
 Data Distribution: Track changes in the type of data (distribution) the model is processing.
 Last 3 points could be useful to detect data/model drift